inlets/inlets.dev/blog/_posts/2020-12-07-inlets-on-bare-metal-equinix-metal.md

 Then run the `inlets client` command and access your service from the public IP on port 80, i.e. `http://147.75.33.129/`

-You can also tunnel TCP services with inlets Pro [like SSH](https://docs.inlets.dev/#/get-started/quickstart-tcp-ssh) and [Postgresql](https://docs.inlets.dev/#/get-started/quickstart-tcp-database).
+You can also tunnel TCP services with inlets PRO [like SSH](https://docs.inlets.dev/tutorial/ssh-tcp-tunnel) and [Postgresql](https://docs.inlets.dev/tutorial/postgresql-tcp-tunnel).

 ### Option 2 - expose a service from your Kubernetes cluster